avezzu/dll-injector/README.md

 # dll-injector
-A DLL injector that supports native injection, VAC bypass for CS:GO, and manual mapping.
+A DLL injector that supports native injection and manual mapping.